CSKingMartin/hanga/README.md

 Codename for the inheritor of fuzzy-chainsaw.

 This build system will primarily be used for the construction of a component library for full-scale websites.

+## Goals

+- Using Next.js over Webpack.
+-

+## Components

+- README viewer: way to view the MDX file within browser
+  - we should be able to theme the Markdown parts of MDX files

+- Catalog
+  - an array of Object definitions.
+A way to get from a file to a normalized object that we work with.
+  - README looks at a single item in the catalog

+- Specimin
+  - a playground: a way to edit and view individual components or compositions.
+  - props / variants are editable
+  - could be edited through access to the React or HTML.
+  - currently edited by having access to the inputs of the component